Keybored02/Geeetech-A10M-Chimera-mod/README.md

 ![Silver Heatsink](silver_heatsink_placement.jpg)

 * Single heatsink (black): in order to fit in the cage, you need to remove one of the two metal shields at the bottom.
-Assemble the block, screw the heatbreak, mount only one fan above the reaming metal shield.
+Assemble the block, screw the heatbreak, mount only one fan above the remaining metal shield.
 Screw the heatsink to the cage using the central holes (as shown in the picture).
 You can attach the second fan externally using some zipties.
 I don't recommend leaving the entire work to only one fan.

 ![Black Heatsink](black_heatsink_placement.jpg)

 The end result should look really similar to an [A10 hotend](https://www.geeetech.com/geeetech-a10-a30-a30-pro-a20-3d-printer-24v-printing-head-p-1041.html).

 Now that you have downgraded your A10M to an A10, lets' fix a couple of things:

+1. Level the bed.
+2. Flash Marlin 2.0.
+You can follow [this video](https://www.youtube.com/watch?v=J14uJEd4XLU), but there are also many others that you can find.
+Besides all the cool new features, you'll also get the ability to actually change your retraction settings.
+The 1-in-1 mod doesn't require specific changes.
+If you already have Marlin 2.0 on your board, no re-flash needed
+3. PID tuning.
+Since you've changed the thermal configuration of the hotend, a PID tuning could be helpful if you are seing the temp readings fluctuate. keep in mind that the thermistor is pretty inaccurate...[Video](https://www.youtube.com/watch?v=h9Rdid-T-Gw)
+4. Calibration tests and benches.
+Run everything again: XYZ cube, retraction and stringing tests, linear advance calibration etc.